EARLY SPRING PROGRAMME

 NEWSLETTER

-We send out a weekly email to our followers with the latest news about exhibitions, farm arts residencies and other local arts / community events.
+We send out a regular email to our followers with the latest news about exhibitions, farm arts residencies and other local arts / community events.
 Please click here if you would like to subscribe to our e-Newsletter.

 If you would like to find out more about an Artist, Exhibition or particular Residency Collection, please click here.